 Toyota is collaborating with the Japan Aerospace Exploration Agency (JAXA) to develop a pressurised Lunar Cruiser moon rover to expand the scope of space exploration for manned and unmanned space missions.
 It is expected to be ready for launch in 2029.

 The Lunar Cruiser name is a nod towards the iconic Land Cruiser, and its mission is to take that model’s world-famous quality, durability and reliability to spectacular new heights – specifically 238,855 miles up.
 The vehicle employs hydrogen fuel cell electric vehicle technologies, similar to those found on the Toyota Mirai, and has a total cruising range of around 6,200 miles, even with the limited amount of energy that can be transported to the Moon.

-Lunar Cruiser has a proposed size that is approximately equivalent to two minibuses: 6.0m long, 5.2m wide and 3.8m tall.
-It offers 13m3 of living space, which is designed to offer comfortable accommodation for two people, or four in an emergency.
+Likely to be the most expensive and technologically advanced overlander in the universe, the Lunar Cruiser is roughly equivalent in size to two minibuses parked side-by-side: 6.0m long, 5.2m wide and 3.8m tall.
+It has a pressurised living area of 13 cubic metres, which is designed to offer comfortable accommodation for two people, or four in an emergency.